erdc/proteus/proteus/tests/cylinder2D/conforming_rans3p/README.md

 ## Preprocessing

-The file cylinder.py is called first, where *DX*, the maximum size of edge, is passed into *symmetric2D* to generate mesh.
-To increase the accuracy of the cylinder, there are at least 40 points on the cylinder.
+The file cylinder.py is called first, where *he*, the maximum size of edge, is passed into *symmetric2D* to generate mesh.
+To increase the accuracy of the cylinder, there are at least 40 points on the boundary of the cylinder.
 The final time of the problem is *T=8*.
 The boundary flags are ['left', 'right', 'top', 'bottom', 'obstacle'].
 For boundary condition, the 'left' side is of inflow type, the 'right' side is of outflow type, and other sides are enfored non-slip boundary condition.